 - Place in the smoker or in a prehaeted oven to 35 to 45 minutes, until softened (this step can be done while prepping the onion dip).

 - Remove the cloves, mash with a fork and season with salt to create a paste like texture.
-Stir in the Ooomami umami powder.1 tablespoon GirlCarnivore Ooomami Umami powder
+Stir in the Ooomami umami powder.1 tbsp GirlCarnivore Ooomami Umami powder

-- Rub the eye of round roast liberally with the oil.1 teaspoon neutral cooking oil, 1 3-to-4 lb beef eye of round roast
+- Rub the eye of round roast liberally with the oil.1 tsp neutral cooking oil, 1 3-to-4 lb beef eye of round roast

 - Coat the beef evenly with the garlic paste mixture.